janhq/jan-server/docs/architecture.md

 2. **Network Isolation**:
    - Internal services communicate via Docker network
-   - Only Kong, Keycloak, GuestAuth exposed externally
+   - Only Kong exposed externally (all API traffic goes through gateway)
+   - MCP-Tools has no authentication (internal service only)

 3. **Authentication Layers**:
-   - Kong: API key validation (optional)
+   - Kong: CORS and routing (no key-auth in current setup)
    - LLM-API: JWT validation (required for user data)
+   - MCP-Tools: No authentication (stateless, internal only)
    - vLLM: Internal bearer token

 4. **CORS**: